top of page

 Harvard and the World Economics Forum encourage maintaining a regular schedule, setting clear boundaries, taking regular breaks, and staying connected socially and in person with others.

 I had an ah-ha moment while reading Eve Rodsky’s book Fair Play.
 She described what the men around her were doing and focused on while on a plane.
 Men were relaxing or focused on their work.
-Women, who work themselves, were responding to needs at home.
-This was the case for much of my marriage.
+Women who work for themselves were responding to needs at home, which was the case for much of my marriage.

-My mental load was frequently focused on work because my wife allowed it to be – she was focused on the family.
-As the workplace landscape evolves, we will see a greater need for men to take leadership roles or at least have a heavier hand in managing the home and money.
+Anyhow, my mental load was frequently focused on work because my wife allowed it to be – she was focused on the family.
+As the workplace landscape evolves, we will see a greater need for men to take on leadership roles or at least have a more significant role in managing the home and finances.

 Some of us do not have the luxury of doing this every day and all day long.
 We have competing priorities at home.
 It’s up to you to figure out what works best for you.
 As an example, I choose to start very early in the morning and put in three hours of uninterrupted work each day at a time when nobody else needs me.

 Working in your living space can present challenges.
-Do the best you can to define a work area.
+Do your best to define a work area.
 It makes it easier to stay organized, situate yourself ergonomically, and avoid distractions.
 It’s easiest when you have the luxury of a home office.

 If you and your partner work from home, understand when there is head-down time for work.
-Folks cannot be expected to collaborate with their work peers if they fight distractions at home.
+People cannot be expected to collaborate with their work peers if they struggle with distractions at home.

 Self-imposed boundaries are necessary for folks with work addiction issues.
-Candidly, this was me and is something my wife and I have had to work through.
+Candidly, this was something I had to work through, and it's also something my wife and I have had to work through.
 Working from home can be very dangerous for those who battle work addiction.
 The lines are blurry, and the opportunities and urges to grab your laptop and work when there isn’t much going on at home are constant.

 5. Sleep

 Adults need 8 hours of sleep, and we create self-inflicted problems when we get less.
-The research is clear, problems unfold if we get less than 8 hours of sleep, and they compound as each day passes with less than 8 hours of sleep.
+The research is clear: problems unfold if we get less than 8 hours of sleep, and they compound with each passing day of less than 8 hours of sleep.

 “Various pieces of research have linked sleep deprivation to poor working memory.
 Sleep quality and length are also linked to emotional intelligence, according to a 2022 study.
 And insomnia is correlated with higher likelihood of developing depression.
 ‘Your brain at night is basically flushing the toilet and letting all the stuff go,’ Mednick says.”